-This work supports the development of the harvest strategy policy (IPHC-2024-IM100-17).
+This work supports the development of a harvest strategy policy (HSP).
+A draft HSP is provided as a separate document for the 101st Annual Meeting of the IPHC (IPHC-2025-AM101-17).

-V. Decision Point: Recommend further analyses to support the development of the harvest strategy policy.
+- VI.
+Decision Point: Recommend any updates and edits to the draft Harvest Strategy Policy. - VII.
+Decision Point: Recommend further analyses to support the development of the harvest strategy policy.

-1 INTRODUCTION
+1 Introduction